Skip to content

 })

-Key points: - fetch is YOUR function - call your API however you want - Parameters enable filtering (e.g., { status: 'active' }) - Verity caches each parameter combination separately
+Key points: - fetch returns IDs only, not full items - Parameters enable filtering (e.g., { status: 'active' }) - Verity caches each parameter combination separately - Use framework adapters to fetch full items from IDs

 Step 3: Register Types (Individual Items)